 As with all change, boom and bust cycles, and growth in Colorado, counties began splitting off from Weld starting with Washington on Feb.
 9, 1887, followed by Morgan on Feb.
 19, 1887, Logan on Feb.
 25, 1887, and Yuma on March 15, 1889.
 Two counties would later split from Logan in 1889, creating Phillips County on March 27 and Sedgwick County on April 9 of that year.
 Washington and Yuma counties added territory from Adams and Arapahoe counties on April 10, 1903.

 The last to separate from Weld County was Broomfield.
 Incorporated as a municipality in southeast Boulder County, Broomfield eventually grew into Weld, Adams and Jefferson counties.
 There are currently 64 counties in the State of Colorado, and each has a sheriff.

-Weld County is the second largest county in the state of Colorado, encompassing 4,017 square miles.
+Weld County is the third largest county in the state of Colorado, encompassing 4,017 square miles.
 It's almost four times larger than the state of Rhode Island and more than double the size of Delaware.
 It is about 800 square miles smaller than Connecticut.

 Weld County Sheriff Steve Reams is the 39th Sheriff of Weld County serving his second term in office.
 He manages an agency of more than 450 employees, which is comprised of sworn law enforcement personnel in the Detentions and Patrol divisions, as well as non-sworn civilian staff.